Dr. Mark Harvey

 Teaching: Gender and society; racial and ethnic relations; migration; and poverty.

 Mark Harvey is an associate professor in the Department of Sociology at Florida Atlantic University.
 He earned his doctorate at the University of Wisconsin-Madison where he specialized in the political-economy of rural poverty, spatial inequality, and social policy.
-His research focuses on understanding and confronting social inequality, specifically, the ways in which inequalities are reproduced, restructured, and challenged as neoliberal economic and social policies intersect with the racialized, gendered, and spatialized dynamics of globalization.
+His research focuses on social inequality, specifically, how inequalities are both reproduced and challenged by neoliberal economic and social policies.
 Dr. Harvey’s research and teaching are influenced by the belief that social science can change the world for the better.
-Prior to becoming an academic he received a practical education on the suffering caused by ill-devised social policies by working as a counselor with mentally-ill and mentally-retarded adults as well with adolescent sex offenders.
-He carries those experiences into the classroom every day and draws on them in his efforts to help students develop critical sociological imaginations.
+Prior to becoming an academic he worked as a counselor with mentally-ill and mentally-retarded adults as well with adolescent sex offenders.
+He carries those experiences into the classroom and draws on them in his efforts to help students develop critical sociological imaginations.

 Harvey, M.H.
 2013.
 Inside the “Smoke-Filled Room:” Neoliberal Devolution and the Politics of Workfare in the Rio Grande Valley of Texas.
 International Journal of Urban and Regional Research, 37(2):641-62.

 Harvey, M.H.
 2013.
 Consensus-Based Community Development, Concentrated Rural Poverty, and Local Institutional Structures: The Obstacle of Race in the Lower Mississippi Delta.
 Community Development, 44(2): 257-273.

 Harvey, M.H.
 2011.
 Welfare Reform and Household Survival: The Interaction of Structure and Network Strength in the Rio Grande Valley, Texas.
 Journal of Poverty, 15(1):43-64.